jacklul/pihole-updatelists/README.md

 Follow the [official instructions](https://hub.docker.com/r/pihole/pihole/) and add a volume for `/etc/pihole-updatelists/` directory.

+If you need to pull a specific version of Pi-hole image you have no other choice but to use [custom Dockerfile](#using-official-image).

 ### Using custom image

 Use [`jacklul/pihole:latest`](https://hub.docker.com/r/jacklul/pihole) image instead of `pihole/pihole:latest`.